Umami, Petrol and Vegetal Aromas Behind the Glass in the Chemical and Sensorial Terroir of Wine Tasting with Gus Zhu

 Transcript

 Natalie MacLean 00:00:00 Can you learn to appreciate aromas such as spice, petrol and even gamey or foxy notes and wine?
 And would you want to?
 Should you?
 How can you better understand the taste of umami in what you eat and drink?
 And how does culture and lifestyle influence your perception of the aromas and taste of wine?
-In today’s episode, you’ll hear the stories and tips that answer those questions in our chat with Master of Wine Gus Jue, author of the new book Behind the Glass The Chemical and Sensorial Terroir of Wine Tasting.
+In today’s episode, you’ll hear the stories and tips that answer those questions in our chat with Master of Wine Gus Zhu, author of the new book Behind the Glass: The Chemical and Sensorial Terroir of Wine Tasting.
 By the end of our conversation, you’ll also discover why super tasters might be at a disadvantage in the modern world.
-Oh, why you should pay attention to more smells and tastes in your everyday life.
+Why you should pay attention to more smells and tastes in your everyday life.
 Why we should expand our understanding of terroir.
-How it felt to become the first Chinese master of wine.
+How it felt to become the first Chinese Master of Wine.
 Which aspects of Gus’s multicultural education helped him to pass his exam on the first try, which is absolutely incredible given the 10% pass rate.
-The difference between chemical terroir and sensorial terroir, and why the concept of the tongue map is all sorts of wrong.

-Natalie MacLean 00:01:17 And what we do need to know about how our taste buds work.
+The difference between chemical terroir and sensorial terroir.
+And why the concept of the tongue map is all sorts of wrong.
+And what we do need to know about how our taste buds work.
 Okay, let’s dive in.

 Do you have a thirst to learn about wine?
 Do you love stories about wonderfully obsessive people, hauntingly beautiful places, and amusingly awkward social situations?
 Well, that’s the blend here on the Unreserved Wine Talk podcast.
 I’m your host, Natalie MacLean, and each week I share with you unfiltered conversations with celebrities in the wine world, as well as confessions from my own tipsy journey as I write my third book on this subject.
 I’m so glad you’re here.
 Now pass me that bottle, please, and let’s get started.
-Welcome to episode 307.
-Now, before we dive into the show, I wanted to mention that I was a guest recently on the Full Comment podcast hosted by Brian Lilly, a political columnist for the Toronto Sun newspaper.
-We were chatting about two counter movements in the market this month Sober October and come over October, like Dry January and Dry July.
-Sober October encourages participants to abstain from alcohol, tobacco and non-prescription drugs during October.

-Natalie MacLean 00:02:45 We discussed why this movement is gaining popularity, especially with generation Z. Possible explanations include the boomerang effect that the new generation always tries to do the opposite of their parents on.
+Natalie MacLean 00:02:45 Sober October encourages participants to abstain from alcohol, tobacco and non-prescription drugs during October.
+We discussed why this movement is gaining popularity, especially with Generation Z. Possible explanations include the boomerang effect that the new generation always tries to do the opposite of their parents on.
 Case in point.
-As a Gen Xer, my Gen Z son doesn’t drink at all, even though, or perhaps because I didn’t make wine forbidden when he was young.
+As a Gen Xer, my Gen Z son doesn’t drink at all even though or perhaps because I didn’t make wine forbidden when he was young.
 And that’s not to say he was swigging Pinot with me at the dinner table each night.
-Rather, I gave him a taste of a full bodied, very dry red wine.
-I think it was Cabernet or Shiraz when he was just three years old, and he spat it out with some decidedly non tasting descriptors.
-True confession I deliberately did not give him a sweet wine so that he didn’t acquire a taste for liquid candy.
+Rather, I gave him a taste of a full bodied, very dry red wine – I think it was Cabernet or Shiraz – when he was just three years old and he spat it out with some decidedly non tasting descriptors.
+True confession, I deliberately did not give him a sweet wine so that he didn’t acquire a taste for liquid candy.
 However, now in his 20s, he has remained a teetotaller even though we’re still close.
 The only thing we sort of don’t agree on.

 As a Gen Xer, I was never drawn to the harder spirits or beer of my Boomer parents.

-Natalie MacLean 00:03:49 That may be due in part because I’m one of those darn super sensitive super tasters.
+That may be due in part because I’m one of those darn super sensitive super tasters.
 They were all just tasting too bitter.
 And I do mean the beer and the spirits, not my relatives.
-Other possible reasons for the rising trend of sober months include the increasing popularity of non-alcoholic fermented drinks like kombucha, which is a fizzy, fermented non-alcoholic drink typically made with either green or black tea, kefir, fermented milk, or water with kefir grains that has more than 60 probiotics.
-I’ve been meaning to try that, and alcohol free drinks with adaptogens that have herbs, roots, and other plants like mushrooms that are believed to reduce stress.
-Of course, there are also far more choices in low and no alcohol wines, beers and spirits that are incredibly well made.
-Nothing like those sorry ass cooking wines of your sober October may also tie in to the clean lifestyle trend.
-Much as I don’t like the misleading advertising behind some of it.
-This includes clean eating, clean beauty, and other clean products that purport not to have any toxic or unnecessary chemicals in them.
+Other possible reasons for the rising trend of sober months include the increasing popularity of non-alcoholic fermented drinks like kombucha, which is a fizzy, fermented non-alcoholic drink typically made with either green or black tea, kefir, fermented milk, or water with kefir grains that has more than 60 probiotics – I’ve been meaning to try that – and alcohol free drinks with adaptogens that have herbs, roots, and other plants like mushrooms that are believed to reduce stress.
+Of course, there are also far more choices in low and no alcohol wines, beers, and spirits that are incredibly well made.
+Nothing like those sorry ass cooking wines.
+Of course, Sober October may also tie in to the clean lifestyle trend.
+Much as I don’t like the misleading advertising behind some of it, this includes clean eating, clean beauty, and other clean products that purport not to have any toxic or unnecessary chemicals in them.

-Natalie MacLean 00:05:04 And I think finally, when we look at the decline of wine sales among Gen Z, that’s not related to sober October and other dry months, there’s also now more choice for legal recreational drugs, including cannabis, in different formats psilocybin or magic mushrooms, and the favorite of the tech and movie moguls, ketamine, which is a dissociative anesthetic with hallucinogenic effects, as well as, of course, a dizzying array of illegal drugs now in the market.
+Natalie MacLean 00:05:04 And I think finally, when we look at the decline of wine sales among Gen Z, that’s not related to Sober October and other dry months.
+There’s also now more choice for legal recreational drugs, including cannabis, in different formats, psilocybin or magic mushrooms, and the favourite of the tech and movie moguls, ketamine, which is a dissociative anesthetic with hallucinogenic effects.
+As well as, of course, a dizzying array of illegal drugs now in the market.
 So we have this new counter movement called Come Over October, created by the US wine writer Karen McNeil.
-This year, its mission, and I’m quoting, is to encourage people to invite family and friends over to come together during the month of October to share some wine and friendship.
-As she says, we believe that through the simple act of sharing wine, we share other things that matter.
-Generosity, caring and a belief that being together is an essential part of human happiness.
+This year, its mission, and I’m quoting “is to encourage people to invite family and friends over to come together during the month of October to share some wine and friendship”.
+As she says, “we believe that through the simple act of sharing wine, we share other things that matter.
+Generosity, caring and a belief that being together is an essential part of human happiness”.
 And I say Amen to that.
 Wine is more than alcohol.
 It’s community.
 It’s culture, it’s conversation.

-Natalie MacLean 00:06:12 And it’s been around for 8000 years.
+And it’s been around for 8000 years.
 So it’s deeply woven into the history of humanity.

 We have an epidemic of loneliness right now, especially post-pandemic.
 Wine in moderation can be a part of getting us to reconnect with friends and family.
 It’s also part of a healthy lifestyle.
 Yes, let me repeat healthy lifestyle.
 The week after next, I’ll be taking a deep dive into the health benefits of wine as well as the risks with Tony Edwards, author of the new book, The Good News About Wine.
 We’ll also explore why a number of the recent scary headlines about wine are both misleading and based on junk science.
 Okay, back to today’s topic.
 That was quite a rabbit hole we just ran down.
-Two of you are going to win a copy of Gus’s terrific new book, Behind the Glass The Chemical and Sensorial Terroir of Wine Tasting.
-All you have to do is email me and let me know that you like to win.
-I’ll choose two people randomly from those who contact me.
-In other book news, if you’re reading the paperback or e-book of wine, which on fire, rising from the ashes of divorce, defamation, and drinking too much, or if you’re listening to the audiobook version, I’d love to hear from you at Natalie at Natalie MacLean dot com.

-Gus Zhu 00:08:36 Natalie.
+Gus Zhu 00:08:36 Thank you, Natalie.
 It’s great pleasure talking to you.

 Natalie MacLean 00:08:39 Great.
 Your book is so, so fascinating.
-Congratulations on publishing it just before we dive in there.
-What was the exact moment you realized you wanted to make wine your career?
+Congratulations on publishing it.
+Just before we dive in there, what was the exact moment you realized you wanted to make wine your career?

-Gus Zhu 00:08:52 I would try to make it short in my childhood.
-I grew up in China.
-We don’t have a wine culture necessarily, but we do have some other beverages, especially the infamous 50% alcohol by volume baijiu, the white liquor as a national drinking in China.
-And I’ve been immersed in these kind of alcoholic beverage smells since my childhood because all the adults at the dinner table, or as some like formal dining settings, they drink those kind of alcohols and those kind of smells actually really fascinates me, probably because my dad smokes and I’m like, okay, sometimes I find it interesting and sometimes I find it a bit not that pleasing.
+Gus Zhu 00:08:50 Well, kind of a long story.
+I would try to make it short.
+In my childhood, I grew up in China.
+We don’t have a wine culture necessarily, but we do have some other beverages, especially the famous 50% alcohol by volume Baijiu, the white liquor as a national drink in China.
+And I’ve been immersed in these kind of alcoholic beverage smells since my childhood because all the adults at the dinner table or as some like formal dining settings, they drink those kind of alcohols.
+And those kind of smells actually really fascinates me, probably because my dad smokes and I’m like okay sometimes I find it interesting and sometimes I find it a bit not that pleasing.
 So I was just thinking about those kind of smells a lot since childhood, and then I got a chance to study horticulture as my undergrad degree in China Agricultural University.
 And in that university, one of the professors, Professor Ma, she hosted this wonderful wine appreciation class, and that got me hooked into wine.
-And a bit before graduation, I got the chance to be interned at a wine consulting company with two other masters of wines, while back then they weren’t masters of wines, but now they are.
+And a bit before graduation, I got the chance to be interned at a wine consulting company with two other Masters of Wines.
+While back then they weren’t Masters of Wine, but now they are.
+So I interned there and I worked there for five years.

 Natalie MacLean 00:10:16 Oh wow, what a great introduction to the world of wine, especially through scent, which of course is your fascination and the subject of this book.
 So take us to the best moment of your career, the Master of Wine.
-I know it takes thousands of dollars and hours and hours and hours of years of study, but how did you feel when you finally got there and earned this really prestigious designation, especially being the first Chinese national to earn it.
+I know it takes thousands of dollars and hours and hours and hours, years of study, but how did you feel when you finally got there and earned this really prestigious designation, especially being the first Chinese national to earn it?

-Gus Zhu 00:10:41 Of course I felt great.
+Gus Zhu 00:10:41 Yeah oOf course I felt great.
 Excellent.
-Lots of wines and food to celebrate with. but to be honest, I passed the exam on the first attempt, which kind of shocked myself.
+Lots of wines and food to celebrate with.
+But to be honest, I passed the exam on the first attempt, which kind of shocked myself.

 Natalie MacLean 00:10:54 Yeah, because the pass rate is only 10% or something really low, isn’t it?

-Gus Zhu 00:11:20 Right?
+Gus Zhu 00:10:58 Yeah, but in retrospect, I felt really lucky because I had different education backgrounds.
+So I was a Chinese student.
+In China, we have the very famous college entry exam that basically determine the fate of most people in China, whether you go to a better college and whether you can get better salaries in the future, right?
 So we work really hard on it.
 So we practice a lot for that college entry exam when we hit around 18 years old.
-And then I got the chance to work with again the two wonderful masters of wines.
-They are from British education background. so I also learned from them.
-I also know about Chinese wine market, what’s happening in China.
-And then I moved to the states doing academic studies at UC Davis.
+And then I got the chance to work with again the two wonderful Masters of Wine.
+They are from British education background.
+So I also learned from them.
+I also know about Chinese wine market what’s happening in China.
+And then I moved to the States, doing academic studies at UC Davis.
 And also I see what’s happening in the United States.
 So I guess all these worldwide educational experience really helped me.
 So I feel very grateful and I feel lucky.

-Natalie MacLean 00:11:59 Well, well.
-Okay.
-Yeah.
-The heart of your work, the luckier you get, right?
+Natalie MacLean 00:11:59 Well, the harder your work, the luckier you get, right?
 Because it’s a tribute to your skills, your intelligence, but also how hard you you must have worked for that.
 Well done.
-So tell us in a nutshell what this book is about.
-Behind the glass.
+So tell us in a nutshell what this book is about, Behind The Glass.
 For those of you who are listening to our conversation, we’ll put the link to the book in the show notes, of course.
+And the cover.
+Terrific.
+So just tell us in a nutshell what this book is about and what makes it different from other books about wine science?

-Gus Zhu 00:12:29 So I didn’t intend to write a book from the very beginning, because I just want to put some information together to answer people’s questions, because back in China and even in the States, I’ve been doing some consulting and wine education and lots of people started to ask me questions or they discuss among them saying, okay, why exactly we smell or taste this and that in a glass of wine.
+Gus Zhu 00:12:29 So I didn’t intend to write a book from the very beginning, because I just want to put some information together to answer people’s questions, because back in China and even in the States, I’ve been doing some consulting and wine education.
+And lots of people started to ask me questions or they discuss among them saying, okay, why exactly we smell or taste this and that in a glass of wine.
 And there are quite a lot of questions that can be answered from a cultural or commercial perspective.
 But in terms of scientific understandings and those kind of answers to those questions is still a bit tricky in terms of, first of all, science is a bit to most people.
-If people were like, oh, I want to be geeky, but it could be a bit complicated, what if I didn’t learn chemistry?
+People were like I want to be geeky, but it could be a bit complicated.
+What if I didn’t learn chemistry?
 What if I didn’t learn this and that?
-The second reason is that in the scientific world, there are still quite a few questions that are not answered, Especially in terms of wine tasting.

-Gus Zhu 00:13:35 In the book, I actually address some of the aspects that we still need further research on.
+The second reason is that in the scientific world there are still quite a few questions that are not answered, especially in terms of wine tasting.
+In the book, I actually address some of the aspects that we still need further research on.

 So I want to put these kind of information down.
-Maybe I was even thinking about a website or a blog or even vlog, although I don’t know how to make it a nice videos like you can and all these kind of formats.
-But then I started to talk to my sensory professor, who literally brought me into the sensory science world, and I talked to some other people and I’m like, okay, maybe I can just write information down and try to organize them into a book.
+Maybe I was even thinking about a website or a blog or even vlog, although I don’t know how to make it a nice videos like you can [laughter].
+And all these kind of formats.
+But then I started to talk to my sensory professor, who literally brought me into the sensory science world.
+And I talked to some other people and I’m like, okay, maybe I can just write information down and try to organize them into a book.
 And it took me roughly five years.
 And honestly, the first two years is less about writing.
 I just write all the information down, which is kind of easy to me because I reference research papers and then use my own words to interpret.
 But the difficult part is that how do I structure the book?
 So I thought for about two years until I came up with a structure that I think is okay.
-So I hope the readers can give me feedback as saying if this kind of structure is easy to understand or not.
+So I hope the readers can give me feedback saying if this kind of structure is easy to understand or not.

 Natalie MacLean 00:14:49 Absolutely.
 And what is the structure of the book?
 How would you summarize that in a nutshell?

 Gus Zhu 00:14:54 It’s very straightforward.
-It’s just like the title of the book is The Chemical Terroir and the Sensorial Terroir.
+It’s just like the title of the book is the chemical terroir and the sensorial terroir.
 So it’s basically covers two parts.
 One is the chemistry part, the other is the sensory part.

 Natalie MacLean 00:15:08 Okay, I haven’t heard anybody use those terms.
 I’m not sure if you came up with them.
-I mean, in the wine world we hear the word terroir.
-Often it usually refers just generalizing here soil, climate, geography.
+I mean, in the wine world we hear the word terroir often.
+It usually refers just generalizing here soil, climate, geography.
 There’s other factors.
 But you have, as you say, chemical terroir versus sensorial terroir.
-What are they and how are they different.
+What are they and how are they different?

-Gus Zhu 00:16:02 And I’m like, okay, terroir actually encompasses so many different aspects nowadays.
-So I personally would just try to explain, hey, anything that can influence the taste of a glass of wine, those factors can be terroirs.
+Gus Zhu 00:15:29 Yes.
+So of course I came up with these terms.
+And also it’s during my 2 to 3 years of thinking, because the title wasn’t set until probably after two years of writing and thinking.
+But one day, I think is somewhere in Napa, I went to some tastings and people start to talk about terroir again and then I suddenly came to me that, wow, nowadays, of course, is not about the soils anymore, right?
+The terroir term originated from the soil meaning from the French world.
+And I’m like, okay, terroir actually encompasses so many different aspects nowadays.
+So I personally would just try to explain anything that can influence the taste of a glass of wine, those factors can be terroirs.
 So in the introduction part of my book, I use probably two paragraphs, two short paragraphs to explain why the terroir term is so broad nowadays.
 So I would want to talk about this chemistry and the sensory part of wine tasting.
-And to make a better, more charming term, I came up with the term chemical and sensorial terroir.
+And to make a more charming term, I came up with the term chemical and sensorial terroir.

 Natalie MacLean 00:16:46 That’s great, expanding our view of terroir.
 And I’m hearing now terroir is being used in all sorts of things, from olive oil to honey that the bees make to all kinds of stuff.
-And I’m even hearing words like air where like what’s in the environment that’s, you know, eucalyptus trees and their little oils falling on the grapes and so on.
+And I’m even hearing words like airroir, where like what’s in the environment that’s, you know, eucalyptus trees and their little oils falling on the grapes and so on.
 So there’s a lot going on.
-Mawa, I think, is in the ocean.
+Marroir, I think, is in the ocean.
 Anyway, that’s great that you’ve expanding our definition of this.
+What’s the most surprising thing you learned while researching or writing the book?

 Gus Zhu 00:17:15 I think the surprising things were not those things that we know.
 As I mentioned, the surprising things were the things that we do not know yet.
-So I know quite a bit of the wine chemistry, sensory aspects. when I was studying at UC Davis.
-Also, when I work on my Master of Wine research paper is a sensory research paper.
-So I was quite confident saying, okay, properly for the basics.
+So I know quite a bit of the wine chemistry sensory aspects. when I was studying at UC Davis and also when I work on my Master of Wine research paper is a sensory research paper.
+So I was quite confident saying, okay, probably for the basics.
 I understand quite a lot of them.
 But then I started to research things.
 I’m like, oh my God, there are still so many things we don’t understand yet.
 So that’s the kind of bit surprising.
-And that is why I spent quite a lot of time again, trying to structure the book in a way that explains the things we know, but also help people to understand that it is actually the things we don’t know that is fascinating and interesting, and we have hope for the future, but also with some foundational way of thinking and understanding.
+And that is why I spent quite a lot of time again trying to structure the book in a way that explains the things we know, but also help people to understand that it is actually the things we don’t know that is fascinating and interesting and we have hope for the future, but also with some foundational way of thinking and understanding.
+You can actually have a good sense of what the future direction will be, such as we will understand more about our tongue, especially the sense of taste, and also for the sense of smell is the least understood part.
+And we know that in the future we will reveal more truth about the sense of smell.

 Natalie MacLean 00:18:41 That’s great.
 You do have a very scientific approach and mind.
 I can tell here.
 It’s very systematic, very organized.
 What’s the most interesting thing that someone has said about your book so far?